Newsgroups and List

 Another Yahoo!
 Group, this one's moderated by Maddy Van.
 Under the larger umbrella of the mystery genre, the group has a large membership and a lot of traffic, but also regular directed book discussions.
 The come-on reads: "Be clueless no more!
 Join your fellow bookaholics and discover new authors, great books, and the latest in mystery happenings.
 Every month we have a formal discussion of two books selected by the group, as well as daily discussions of what we are reading and what's happening in Mystery Land.
 Our mystery expertise ranges from very little to quite a lot, but it doesn't matter since everyone enjoys all things mysterious. "

-Once upon a time, this was the one and almost only place for mystery discussion on the web, and it still has plenty of moments of greatness, plus it's still THE place for mystery freaks and geeks of all genres to hang out.
+Once upon a time, before blogs and Twitter and all the rest, this WAS the place for mystery freaks and geeks of all genres to hang out.
 Concocted by a group of women librarians at a July 1991 Washington, D.C. meeting of the Association of Research Libraries and named "in honor of one of the great women mystery writers of the century," it's certainly the longest-running mystery discussion forum in cyberspace,and has the reputation of being the hangout for serious (well, sometimes) mystery readers of all genders and genres, at least theoretically.
-Let's just say that the off-topics of food, pets, and personal health anecdotes, not to mention personal attacks and name-calling, often pop up, despite the fact this list is allegedly moderated (in fact, some of the choicest name-calling has been provided BY one of the moderators).
-And of course it's been infiltrated, like so many other discussion groups and the like, by a lot of desperate self-publishers who think they can beat down people's resistance to buying books by force-feeding them a steady stream of BSP.
-Still, there's an awful lot of really good stuff in there: questions about writing, opinions and reviews of books, movies, television shows, and a whole lot more.
-It's a big, mailbox-choking list, so I'd advise subscribing to it in digest form.
-There's a wonderful resource for past digests, going all the way back to February, 1995, as well.
-And even though at one point I was told I was been "banned for life" (a point now evidently in dispute by one of the head wingnuts), tell them Kevin sends his love.
+Let's just say that the off-topics of food, pets, and personal health anecdotes, not to mention personal attacks and name-calling, often pop up, despite the fact this list is allegedly moderated (in fact, some of the choicest name-calling was provided BY one of the moderators during my tenure there, when she ended up calling several people on the list "word masturbators").
+And of course it was infiltrated, like so many other discussion groups and the like, by a lot of desperate self-publishers who thought they could beat down people's resistance to buying books by force-feeding them a steady stream of BSP.
+Still, there'was an awful lot of really good stuff in there: questions about writing, opinions and reviews of books, movies, television shows, and a whole lot more.
+It's a big, mailbox-choking list (or at least it was), so I'd advise subscribing to it in digest form.
+There's a wonderful resource for past digests, going all the way back to February, 1999, as well (it used to be 1995, but the archivist was told to delete several years to protect the guilty).
+And even though I was "banned for life" (not once, but twice!), tell them Kevin sends his love.

 Something for people with too many initials after their names!
 An ambitious new academic site that its creators, Lee and Katharine Horsley, hope will have something to offer anyone teaching or studying crime fiction, film and graphic art.
 Their aims are to: